James0205/UROP-Repository/README.md

 Input Parameters
 =========
-1. Dictionary of transition matrices
+1. List of transition matrices and dates pair
 2. Optional: State Names
 3. Optional: Images for Nodes
 4. Optional: Colour for Nodes